mcminis1/mcminis1.github.io/docs/_posts/2023-05-08-llm-powered-fact-checker-walkthrough.markdown

     return chunks
 ```

-Doing it this way we split the doc into a bunch of chunks, summarize and extract the relevant info from each one and then re-combine them together.
-The recombined version can have the ame problem as these individual ones, so I deduplicate and summarize those as well it as well.
+Doing it this way, we split the doc into several chunks, summarize and extract the relevant info from each one and then re-combine them together.
+The recombined version can have the same problem as these individual ones, so I deduplicate and summarize those as well.

 The system message and prompt go like this:

 ```python
 DEDUPLICATE_FACTS_SYSTEM = """You are a deduplication API.
 Take the following list of facts are return a deduplicated and condensed list of facts.
 The resulting list should be shorter than the original list.
 Summarize the facts as much as possible.
 You must reply with valid JSON."""
 DEDUPLICATE_FACTS_PROMPT = """EXAMPLE